jonnonz1/nz-statute-book/acts/public/2013/financial-reporting-act-2013.md

   (c) interest earned on any bank account during the accounting period, to the extent that the total interest does not exceed the total of any charges or costs incurred by the entity to which paragraph (b) applies.

 ### 46 Meaning of specified not-for-profit entity
-For the purposes of an enactment that refers to this section, an entity is a specified not-for-profit entity in respect of an accounting period if, in each of the 2 preceding accounting periods of the entity, the total operating payments of the entity are $140,000 or more.
+For the purposes of an enactment that refers to this section, an entity is a specified not-for-profit entity in respect of an accounting period if, in each of the 2 preceding accounting periods of the entity, the total operating payments of the entity and all entities it controls (if any) are $140,000 or more.

 ### 47 Financial reporting standards must be complied with
-A financial reporting standard (or a part of a standard) that is expressed as applying for the purposes of section 45(1)﻿(a) or (b) or (2)﻿(a) or (b) or 46 must be applied in determining whether that provision applies (for example, the standard may define operating payments for the purposes of section 46).
+A financial reporting standard (or a part of a standard) that is expressed as applying for the purposes of section 45(1)﻿(a) or (b) or (2)﻿(a) or (b) or 46 must be applied in determining whether that provision applies (for example, the standard may define operating payments or control for the purposes of section 46).

 ### Subpart 6 — Monetary amounts adjusted for inflation